Ishikawwwa/YodaCode/EXAMPLE.md

-# Yoda Extension - Quick Start Example
+# YACOR Extension - Quick Start Example

-This example shows how to quickly get started with the Yoda VS Code extension.
+This example shows how to quickly get started with the YACOR VS Code extension.

 ## Step 1: Get GigaChat API Access